65th Division Engineer Battalion: Korean War

 In 1950, the 65th deployed straight from Japan to the Republic of Korea.
 During the Korean War, the unit conducted similar missions as they had in World War II.
 Their duties consisted of mine/booby trap clearing, obstacle reducing/building, road and trail improvements, and bridge building.

-A soldier from the 77th Engineer Company, as a part of the 65th BEB, prepares to remove a mine with a shovel on 15 September 1950.
+A soldier from the 77th Engineer Company, as a part of the 65th DEB, prepares to remove a mine with a shovel on 15 September 1950.

 They assisted the 25th ID throughout the entirety of the war, participating in all ten campaigns: UN Defensive, UN Offensive, CCF Intervention, First UN Counteroffensive, CCF Spring Offensive, UN Summer-Fall Offensive, Second Korean Winter, Korea Summer-Fall 1952, Third Korean Winter, and Korea Summer 1953.
 In addition to the battalion receiving streamers for campaign participation, Alpha, Bravo, and Charlie Companies also received Presidential Unit Citations.
 Alpha Company received the award for assisting the 27th Infantry Regiment ("Wolfhounds") in defending the Pusan Perimeter.
 Bravo Company earned it while aiding the 35th Infantry Regiment in their stand at the Nam River.
 Charlie Company obtained the citation for supporting the 25th ID's combat operations near Taegu.

 The battalion also received a Meritorious Unit Commendation and two Republic of Korea Presidential Unit Citations.
 By the time the 65th returned home to Schofield Barracks from participating in WWII and the Korean War, they had spent 800 days in direct support of combat operations and 12 years overseas.

 Vietnam War and the post-Cold War era

 The 65th was deployed to Vietnam in 1965 and spent six years supporting the 25th Infantry Division.
 One of the main assignments during the Vietnam War was jungle clearing operations near the 25th Division's Cu Chi, Dau Tieng and Tay Ninh base camps.
 During this time it gained 12 campaign credits before returning to the United States in 1971, arriving at Oahu, Hawaii.
 Between 1972 and 1986 the unit served as a divisional engineer unit, before being converted into a light engineering battalion.
 In 2002, the battalion deployed 80 personnel to Bosnia in support of the 25th Infantry Division.
 After this, it was inactivated in 2005 as the 25th Infantry Division was reorganized along modular lines.
 The battalion was reactivated as part of the 130th Engineer Brigade in Hawaii in 2008.
 With this formation, the unit deployed to both Iraq and Afghanistan under Operation Iraqi Freedom and Operation Enduring Freedom.
+In February of 2024, in accordance with the Army Force Structure Transformation Initiative, the 65th was reorganized from a Brigade Engineer Battalion to a Division Engineer Battalion (DEB).
+Currently, the 65th DEB is under the organizational control of the 25th Division Sustainment Brigade, 25th Infantry Division.

 Organization

-The unit consists of six companies: Headquarters & Headquarters Company ("Renegades"), Alpha Company ("Sappers"), Bravo Company ("Beast"), Charlie Company ("Charge"), Delta Company ("Daggers"), and Echo Company ("Phoenix").
+The unit consists of five companies: